MeridianEconomics/pypsa-rsa/docs/tutorials.rst

 * `resareas` parameter which defines zones suitable for renewable expansion based on country specific policies;

 * `cutouts` and `cutout` parameters which refer to a name of the climate data archive (so called `cutout <https://atlite.readthedocs.io/en/latest/ref_api.html#cutout>`_) to be used for calculation of the renewable potential.

-Apart of that, it's worth to check that there is a proper match between the temporal and spatial parameters across the configuration file as it is essential to build the model properly.
+Apart from that, it's important to check that there is a proper match between the temporal and spatial parameters across the configuration file as it is essential to build the model properly.
 Generally, if there are any mysterious error message appearing during the first model run, there are chances that it can be resolved by a simple config check.

 It could be helpful to keep in mind the following points:

 1. the cutout name should be the same across the whole configuration file (there are several entries, one under `atlite` and some under each of the `renewable` parameters);

-2. the country of interest given as a shape file in `data/supply_regions/` should be covered by the cutout area;
+2. the country of interest given as a shape file in **GoogleDrive** should be covered by the cutout area;

 3. the cutout time dimension, the weather year used for demand modelling and the actual snapshot should match.